 If their point is that no one’s complained or expressed a different preference, that’s because their guests simply aren’t paying attention to what their dinnerware is made from.
-Their focus is elsewhere: on the food, on their dinner companions’ stories, or, in today’s omni-connected world, on their phones.
+Their focus is elsewhere: on the food, on their dinner companions’ stories, or, in today’s hyper-connected world, on their phones.

 It’s also quite possible your client thinks melamine plates just aren’t good enough for restaurants.
 In that case, your client needs to know three things: